marcusoftnet/marcusoftnet.github.io/_posts/2006-11-02-snow-in-sweden.md

 </div>

 <div>

 That never fails.
-Yesterday was worse than ever (litterally thousands of people not being able to get home, **all** busses in the Stockholm area stopped etc) but then again we knew about this storm for about 2 weeks.
+Yesterday was worse than ever (literally thousands of people not being able to get home, **all** busses in the Stockholm area stopped etc) but then again we knew about this storm for about 2 weeks.

 </div>

 <div>